Table of Contents

-To the outside world Timaeus looks like an idealistic place.
+To the outside world, Timaeus looks like an idealistic place.
 Every man, woman and child has magical talent, their military is a precision machine, and they are ruled over by the wisest and most powerful wizards in the known world—the Obelisk Order.
 However appearances aren’t everything, and like many perfect things, its interior tells another story entirely.

-Timaeus is mostly a peaceful place due to a perpetual military presence and because the citizenry live under the constant fear of the living dead, as well as a government that keeps both the populace and their soldiers in check.
+Timaeus is mostly a peaceful place due to a perpetual military presence and because the citizenry lives under the constant fear of the living dead, as well as a government that keeps both the populace and their soldiers in check.
 Secrets are not to be spoken aloud, and any troublemakers or revolutionaries are quickly tracked down and executed.

 It is true that every natural-born citizen of Timaeus is taught magic as early as they can read, but this is done both out of desperation as it is out of inborn talent; any children who reach the age of eight without proof of magical ability are stolen from their homes, never to be seen again.
 Though no more than one in a dozen youths is taken this way, many mothers make deals with planar creatures and outsiders just to ensure their child has magical potential.